-Dual doors and vestibules make it easy to get in and out of tent without climbing over a person or gear
+- Dual doors and vestibules make it easy to get in and out of the tent without climbing over a person or gear

-Guy lines has reflective coating with easy to use locking tension cords
+- Guy lines have a reflective coating with easy to use locking tension cords

 These features offer plenty of advantages for the solo camper or couple who wants all the comforts of a Mountainsmith tent.